You are here

 - 3 to 4 year olds (preschool 3 class/grade) (Green)

 - 4 to 5 year olds (pre-k 4 class/grade) (Blue)

-- Except in rare cases, the Purple/Kindergarten colored band is NOT to be used for any children in the Results Matter/preschool license.
-Portfolios for publicly funded kindergarteners belong in the district’s kindergarten license.
+- Except in rare cases, the Purple/Kindergarten color band is NOT to be used for any children in the Results Matter/preschool license.
+Portfolios for publicly funded Kindergarteners belong in the district’s Kindergarten license.
 More information in Important Notes about Kindergarten Assessment.
-In addition, children who turn six while still in preschool should remain on the blue colored band.
+In addition, children who turn six while still in preschool should remain on the blue color band.

 - This includes the rare cases of children who turn six while in preschool.

 - Exception 1: Two-and-a-half-year-old in preschool.
-In the rare case of a 2 ½-year-old on an IEP in preschool, assign this child to the Green colored band.
-The child will remain in the Green colored band the following year.
+In the rare case of a 2 ½-year-old on an IEP in preschool, assign this child to the Green color band.
+The child will remain in the Green color band the following year.

 - When you evaluate children’s skills based on the GOLD® objectives and dimensions, you select a level based on your documentation of what a child knows and can do – his skills, knowledge, and behaviors—regardless of which Age or Class/Grade has been assigned.
 That way, you are able to see whether a child’s skills are below, meeting, or exceeding expectations.
 Do not set a child’s color band higher or lower just because she is demonstrating skills below the Widely Held Expectations you started her at, even if she has a developmental delay.
 It’s okay, you will still be demonstrating progress for the child simply by making assessment ratings throughout the year and comparing growth across checkpoints.